 Justice Marshall's impatience with his colleagues' wooden reasoning in these cases was exacerbated by his keen awareness of the plaintiffs' often desperate conditions.
 Many of these cases concerned "the forlorn, the easily forgotten members of society," as Marshall wrote in Furman v.
 Georgia,22 the case invalidating, only temporarily, capital punishment.
 Time and again, Thurgood Marshall's opinions resonate with compassion for the parties' relatively deprived educational, social, or economic situations.
 In Dandridge v.
-Williams,23 a case involving the standard of need for recipients of public assistance, he was outraged that the Court analyzed for equal protection purposes "the literally vital interests of a powerless minority" with the same rational basis test it used to review laws affecting corporate interests "that have more than enough power to protect themselves in the legislative halls."
+Williams,23 a case involving the standard of need for recipients of public assistance, he was outraged that the Court analyzed for equal protection purposes "the literally vital interests of a powerless minority" with the same rational basis test it used to review laws affecting corporate interests "that have more than enough power to protect them-

+Friends and like-minded Brethren, Thurgood Marshall and William J. Brennan, Jr., served on the Court together from 1967 to 1990.
+They dissented in every case upholding the death penalty. selves in the legislative halls."
 In a series of cases dealing with restrictions on abortions, Marshall strove to protect women's autonomy, most memorably in his dissent in Harris v.
-McRae,24 the case upholding the federal ban on the use of Medicaid funds for indigent women's abortions.
+McRae24 the case upholding the federal ban on the use of Medicaid funds for indigent women's abortions.
 In a passage not quoted by Tushnet, Marshall wrote: "The Court's opinion studiously avoids recognizing the undeniable fact that for ... poor women[,] denial of a Medicaid-funded abortion is equivalent to denial of legal abortion altogether.
 By definition, these women do not have the money to pay for an abortion themselves.
 If abortion is medically necessary and a funded abortion is unavailable, they must resort to back-alley butchers, attempt to induce an abortion themselves by crude and dangerous methods, or suffer the serious medical consequences of attempting to carry the fetus to term."
 He concluded with the ringing statement that he refused to believe that "a Constitution committed to equal protection of the laws can tolerate this result."
 As Marshall detailed the "grotesque choices" that Congress, abetted by the majority, forced on these women, we can hear echoes of the civil rights lawyer who was intimately familiar with the conditions in which his clients lived and saw the limitations brought about by economic deprivation and discrimination.